PDA44719/coursework-1-software-engineering/README.md

 - There have been no issues so far.

 ## References
-[A] @nikhilaggarwal3.
+[1] @nikhilaggarwal3.
 (2019, November 26).
 Private Methods in Python.
 GeeksforGeeks.
 Retrieved February 10, 2022, from
 https://www.geeksforgeeks.org/private-methods-in-python/

-[B] Verma, A. (2019, December 4).
+[2] Verma, A. (2019, December 4).
 Getter and Setter in Python.
 GeeksforGeeks.
 Retrieved February 10, 2022, from https://www.geeksforgeeks.org/getter-and-setter-in-python/

-[C] Suzanne, M. (2017, June 13).
+[3] Suzanne, M. (2017, June 13).
 Fun with viewport units: CSS-tricks.
 CSS-Tricks.
 Retrieved February 14, 2022, from https://css-tricks.com/fun-viewport-units/